 The Hungarian public is quite critical of products coming from advanced production technologies.
-Animal cloning and food products made from cloned animals trigger concerns and are unpopular.
+Animal cloning and food products made from cloned animals trigger concerns.
 Hungarian consumers are skeptical of the necessity and usefulness of food made from cloned or GE animals.
 At the same time, public opinion is quite positive about animal biotechnology used for medical purposes.